Semi-discrete optimal transport methods for the semi-geostrophic equations: Acknowledgements

 As an accuracy check, we repeated these simulations with a smaller time step size of $h=0.005$ and a finer optimal transport tolerance of $\varepsilon=0.05$.
 We found that the $x$- and $y$-coordinates of the seeds $z_i$ at the final time step $T=5$ agreed with our previous results to within $10^{-3}$.
 Recall from Remark \ref{rem:ConsTransCost} that the exact dynamics \eqref{eqn:ODE-IVP} preserves the transport cost:

 In our simulations (with $h=0.01$, $\varepsilon=0.1$) the transport cost was conserved to within $7.5 \times 10^{-7}$:

 where $t_n = nh$, $n \in \{0,1,\ldots,500\}$.} \end{example}

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

 We thank both Mike Cullen and Colin Cotter for stimulating discussions related to this work.
 DPB would like to thank the UK Engineering and Physical Sciences Research Council (EPSRC) for financial support via the grant EP/R013527/2 Designer Microstructure via Optimal Transport Theory.
-CE is supported by the Maxwell Institute Graduate School in Analysis and its Applications (MIGSAA), which is funded by the EPSRC grant EP/L016508/01, the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
+CPE is supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the EPSRC (grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
 BP and MW gratefully acknowledge the support of the EPSRC via the grant EP/P011543/1 Analysis of models for large-scale geophysical flows.